NLESC-JCER/cpp2wasm/README.md

 <<worker-provider-onmessage>>
 ```

-We can handle the `CALCULATE` message only after the Web Assembly module is loaded and initialized.
+We can handle the `CALCULATE` message only after the WebAssembly module is loaded and initialized.

 ```{.js #handle-message}
 // this JavaScript snippet is before referred to as <<handle-message>>